 The Departments of Communication Studies, Performance Studies, Radio/Television/Film, and Theatre (including dance) offer the bachelor of arts in communication.
 The requirements for this degree are identical to the requirements for the bachelor of science in communication with the addition of a foreign language requirement.
 To earn the bachelor of arts in communication, students - in addition to completing the degree requirements for the bachelor of science - must demonstrate two-year proficiency in a classical or modern foreign language.
-Proficiency is established in precisely the same manner as in the Weinberg College of Arts and Sciences; see the section on the foreign language requirement in the Weinberg section of this catalog.
+Proficiency is established in precisely the same manner as in the Weinberg College of Arts and Sciences; see page 42 in the Weinberg College chapter of this catalog.